TomyCodes/Sound-Machine/README.md

 ## Description
 I built this sound machine as a project given through FreeCodeCamp.
 I used VScode and the Live server extension to do all my coding.
 The sound machine is able to play 9 unique sounds by pressing the correct keys on a keyboard or by manually clicking the buttons.
 There is also an added feature which records the sounds played and provides the options to replay or clear the recording.

 I used React, Javascript, Bootstrap and Babel in order to practice Front End Development and using Front End Libraries.
-In the future, I hope to make the app more visually pleasing and add features that will let users add their own sounds to play.
+I struggled mainly on understanding event handlers using React Hooks, but the tutorial explanation as well as experimenting with React helped me understand it a bit better.

 ## Usage